evolvable-by-design/research/experiments/crossover-developers-study/README.md

 # Developers Experimentation

-> Crossover study, a variant of within-subject design inwhich all participants are exposed sequentially to all variances of the task
+> Crossover study, a variant of within-subject design in which all participants are exposed sequentially to all variances of the task

 Example article implementing this method: http://www.jot.fm/issues/issue_2019_02/article10.pdf